oracle/terraform-provider-oci/website/docs/r/database_vm_cluster.html.markdown

 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `cpus_enabled` - The number of enabled CPU cores.
+* `data_collection_options` - Indicates user preferences for the various diagnostic collection options for the VM cluster.
+	* `is_diagnostics_events_enabled` - Indicates whether diagnostic collection is enabled for the VM cluster.
+Enabling diagnostic collection allows you to receive Events service notifications for guest VM issues.
+Diagnostic collection also allows Oracle to provide enhanced service and proactive support for your Exadata system.
+You can enable diagnostic collection during VM cluster provisioning.
+You can also disable or enable it at any time using the `UpdateVmCluster` API.
 * `data_storage_size_in_tbs` - Size, in terabytes, of the DATA disk group.
 * `db_node_storage_size_in_gbs` - The local node storage allocated in GBs.
 * `db_servers` - The list of Db server.